 Consolidated Omnibus Budget Reconciliation Act of 1986.
-A federal law that entitles you and your eligible dependents of your employer-sponsored group plan to pay for continued coverage for a specified period if your coverage ends due to a qualifying event such as reduced work hours, loss of employment, or a change in family status.
+A federal law that lets you and your eligible dependents pay for continued health plan benefits if your plan ends because of a qualifying event such as leaving a job or getting a divorce.

 Confidential Member Information (CMI)

 Information about you and the services that you received from a provider, such as your symptoms, exam, test results, injury or illness, treatment, and prescriptions.
 For more information about your privacy and rights, our duties, and how CMI is used, see the Notice to HMSA Members.

 Coordination of benefits

 Coordination of benefits: If you're enrolled in more than one health plan (for example, you have health insurance through your job and your spouse's plan), HMSA will apply rules to determine which plan pays first and which pays second.

 The dollar amount you pay out of pocket for medical services and products that are benefits of your health plan.
 Let's say your health plan has a $20 copayment for doctor visits.
 If a visit costs $100, you’ll pay $20 and your health plan pays the remaining $80.

 Also known as Other Brand Name Cost Share.
 When you share in the cost of Other Brand Name drugs or devices, the amount you pay is called the cost share.
 You pay the cost share in addition to a copayment.